A Framework for Real-Time Volcano-Seismic Event Recognition Based on Multi-Station Seismograms and Semantic Segmentation Models: Introduction

-Third, most approaches focus on recognition using single-station data, which lacks the robustness that multi-station analysis provides \cite{Ferreira2023, Curilem2016}.
-Human analysts, for instance, typically review data from multiple stations to cross-reference signals and distinguish surface events—detected by only a few stations—from deeper events, which are recorded by many stations \cite{Battaglia2003}.
-However, in practice, volcano observatories often label data based solely on the records of a reference station, resulting in the loss of valuable information from other stations.
-This practice complicates the use of multi-station data (analyzed separately) for automatic classification, especially in deep learning projects, where the availability of clean, well-labeled datasets is crucial for success.
-Approaches that integrate data from multiple stations simultaneously can improve the reliability of automatic event recognition, while also lead to more effective use of observatory databases.\IEEEpubidadjcol
+Second, most approaches focus on recognition using single-station data, which lacks the robustness that multi-station analysis provides \cite{Ferreira2023, Curilem2016}.
+Analysts, for instance, typically review data from multiple stations to cross-reference signals and distinguish surface events—detected by only a few stations—from deeper events, which are recorded by many stations \cite{Battaglia2003}.

+Our approach addresses both detection and classification tasks by applying semantic segmentation models to a novel multi-station seismic signal representation.
+Unlike previous methods that use multichannel 1D inputs \cite{phasenet, Mousavi2020}, we introduce a \emph{stacking} procedure that vertically combines small multichannel patches into a 2D image.
+This representation follows the spirit of prior models like PhaseNet and EQTransformer, which apply segmentation to multichannel 1-D signals.
+Our patch-stacking step reorganizes multi-station traces into a 2D layout, preserving both temporal and inter-station structure while allowing the use of well-established 2D segmentation architectures.

-Our approach addresses the three previously stated challenges, in that it tackles both the detection and classification of seismic events through the application of Semantic Segmentation Models over a minimal adaptation of multi-station seismic signals.
-The models are fully data-driven, end-to-end, and are tested on a large dataset comprising five types of events five: Volcano-Tectonic (VT); Tremor (TR); Long-Period (LP); Avalanches (AV) and Ice-Quakes (IQ).
-These events were recorded across four Chilean volcanoes: Nevados del Chillán Volcanic Complex, Laguna del Maule, Villarrica and Puyehue-Cordón Caulle.
-Our results demonstrate promising detection and classification performance, along with strong noise robustness and dataset adaptability, offering a novel solution for seismic event recognition using deep learning that is well-suited for real-time volcano monitoring.
+The proposed models are used in experiments involving a dataset of 24,493 labeled windows containing events from five categories: Volcano-Tectonic (VT), Tremor (TR), Long-Period (LP), Avalanches (AV), and Ice-Quakes (IQ).
+These events were recorded at four Chilean volcanoes: Nevados del Chillán Volcanic Complex (NChVC), Laguna del Maule (LDM), Villarrica (VCA), and Puyehue-Cordón Caulle (CAU).
+Additionally, we assess model performance on a 10-hour continuous trace containing 205 cataloged events.
+In this setting, models are applied in a sliding window fashion over the continuous data.

+On the labeled windows, the models achieve strong detection and classification performance, demonstrating robustness to noise and generalizability across volcanoes.
+When applied to continuous data, the models show a decline in performance, specially affected by false positives in noise-only segments, a limitation discussed further in the manuscript.
+Overall, our approach offers a novel and practical deep learning solution for real-time volcano monitoring, enhancing the reliability and efficiency of seismic event recognition.